SBCURLEY/as-assessment/README.md

 - Images folder: contains images used for the Readme & the problems notebook
 - roughwork
 - gitignore
-- problems.ipynb.
-The Problems are contained in this Jupyter Notebook.
+- problems.ipynb: The Problems are contained in this Jupyter Notebook.
 - requirements.txt

 The Problems notebook is structured as follows: